3D Printing and Kink

 While resins used for medical purposes are regulated, resins for prosumer 3D printing are not.
 Each company has its own cocktail of UV resin and each one would have to be considered on its own to determine its safety for insertables.

 The other concern with toys made this way is that once they have cured in the printer they usually require a wash or bath of isopropyl alcohol to remove excess resin and finish curing the print.
 Not all makers do this because its messy, time consuming, and the wash stations available on the market are expensive.
-Uncured resin can be very toxic because of fumes and if it comes into contact with your skin.
-If you touch a resin printed item and it feels sticky or tacky (and it’s not because of some nasty thing you just did) then do not use it.
+Uncured resin is toxic!.
+If you touch a resin printed item and it feels sticky or tacky (and it’s not because of some nasty thing you just did) then do not use it and throw it away.

 Have a resin printed toy that is fully cured and you’re willing to bet that the resin used is body-safe?
 Then maybe you’re comfortable using it for insertable purposes.
 I personally would recommend covering it with a condom or barrier just because we can’t guarantee the resin is as inert as silicone.